fasil2504/loan-risk-analytics-dashboard/README.md

-# 🏦 Banking Risk Analytics Dashboard
+# 🏦 Loan Risk Analytics Dashboard

 ## 📌 Project Overview
 This project focuses on exploring banking data to assist financial institutions in making smarter loan decisions.
 By analyzing customer behavior, engagement patterns, and risk profiles, we created an interactive dashboard that helps identify whether a loan applicant is likely to repay the loan or not.